danielsaraivaleite/RefutationTheoremProver/README.md

 <filename> is a plan-text file containg in each line a clausal form.
 Last clause must be the negated conclusion (the opposite of what we want to prov).

+-Variables are are allowed and must start with a **Capital letter**.

--Variables and relations are allowed.
+- relations are allowed.
+Example relation(a, b).

 -Comments must start with #